SMTP Email Headers explained in detail

 A server can store the outcomes of authentication verification in this field for later consumption by agents.

 Senders use SPF, or Sender Policy Framework, as a method of authentication to specify the hosts that are permitted to send emails on the domain's behalf.
-To ensure that an email sent from a domain came from one of the hosts listed in the sender's DNS records, MTA verifies the sender's DNS records.
+To ensure that an email sent from a domain came from one of the hosts listed in the sender's DNS records, MTA verifies the sender's DNS records or PTR records.

 Utilizing programs like mailslurp Email Sandbox, email headers should be examined when testing emails.